NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Photo courtesy: Forest and Kim Starr

-Fresh lemon herb leaves can be available all-round the year.
-The herb can be grown in much similar like other Mentheae tribe herbs like peppermint, savory, oregano, etc. It can be grown in pots, as a garden herb or cultivated on a larger scale as a field crop for the purpose of extraction of essential oils.
+Fresh lemon herb leaves can be available all around the year.
+The herb can be grown in much similar like other Mentheae tribe herbs like peppermint, savory, oregano, etc. It can be grown in pots, as a garden herb, or cultivated on a larger scale as a field crop for the purpose of extraction of essential oils.

-Store fresh leaves for short term use in a plastic bag inside the home refrigerator, and dried leaves in an air-seal containers.
+Store fresh leaves for short-term use in a plastic bag inside the home refrigerator, and dry leaves in air-seal containers.

-Once at home, wash the leaves in clean running water, pat dry using an absorbent towel.
+Once at home, wash the leaves in clean running water, and pat dry using an absorbent towel.

 Preparation of lemon balm tea